alexandra-chron/umt-lmu-wmt2020/README.md

 Assuming you have created pseudo-parallel data from USMT and placed them in ``./data/de-hsb-wmt`` in the following form:

-- train.hsb-de.{de, hsb}: original de monolingual data, hsb backtranslations
+- train.hsb-de.{de, hsb}: *original de* monolingual data, *hsb back-translations*

-- train.de-hsb.{de, hsb}: original hsb monolingual data, de backtranslations
+- train.de-hsb.{de, hsb}: *original hsb* monolingual data, *de back-translations*

-You need to binarize the data, using:
+As a final step, you need to binarize the back-translated data, using:

  ``` ./preprocess.py ./data/de-hsb-wmt/$VOCAB_FINAL train.hsb-de.{de, hsb} ```

 ```  ./preprocess.py ./data/de-hsb-wmt/$VOCAB_FINAL train.de-hsb.{de, hsb} ```

-Check the name of VOCAB_FINAL in the de-hsb-wmt/ directory.
-It will have the form vocab.de-hsb-ext-by-$N, where $N depends on the amount of extra vocabulary items added.
+Check the name of VOCAB_FINAL in the ``de-hsb-wmt/`` directory.
+It will have the form ``vocab.de-hsb-ext-by-$N``, where $N depends on the amount of extra vocabulary items added.

 This will be used as a pseudo-parallel corpus (``--mt_steps`` flag):